International applicants

 The student route is a points-based visa system for all international students, including EU, EEA and Swiss students, who want to study in the UK.
 All international students on degree courses need to apply through the student route, including those from Europe coming to the UK to begin a course.

+You will be asked to evidence certain requirements in order to obtain a student visa when you first come to the UK.
 Official guidance on the student visa, including details of the above requirements and how to apply can be found on the UK Government’s website.
 You may also find the visa information on the UKCISA website useful.

 Travelling to the UK